 We realized our Sprint reviews were always done by the developers showing some new functionalities, and although it was good for team members to show what they had done we were missing a part of the team.
 We were not showing any work the QA specialists were doing nor any advancement we were making in automation or report generation.

 We could see a gap being created a gap at the stakeholder’s level because a part of us was never being shown.
 The team talked about it and we decided to try adding different elements to the Sprint reviews.
 We were not just showing functionalities being developed but also how we tested it, the documentation generated, and how it will be handled by other teams like the operational one or the infrastructure one.

 We also decided to change the dynamics, not having the same side of the video conference call starting all the time but making things more dynamic and a bit surprising.
 We showed more and it allowed us to receive more feedback on our work, and how to improve and we generated new ideas.

 The Stakeholders became more positive and got a better understanding of how the team was working therefore they developed also trust in us.
 By making things transparent at all levels you naturally create trust.

 Like my team, you can enhance your Sprint reviews but there is not just only this.
 Create dedicated channels for the team, one serious, one fun, or organized pictures challenge on Friday, making your team members take an office funny picture of where they are currently working, etc.

 No, but that’s a good start.

-Keep in mind, building trust takes time in any cultures.
+Keep in mind, building trust takes time in many cultures.
 Only the way varies.

-In today’s business world the likelihood of working with a distributed team is increasing everyday.
-Working with a and distributed team is fascinating, rewarding and challenging.
-The more awareness you develop as a team leader toward how navigating cultural differences, the more successes you will get from you and your team.
+In today’s business world, the likelihood of working with a distributed team is increasing every day.
+Working with a distributed team is fascinating, rewarding, and challenging.
+The more awareness you develop as a team leader toward how navigating cultural differences, the more success you will get from yourself and your team.